sockeqwe/website-old/_posts/2014-10-19-AnnotatedAdapter.md

 Yes, that's all, **but** there is one thing you have to know about android studio (I assume the most of you are using Android Studio): Since the interface `AdapterBinder` is generated at compile time this interface is not available when you start creating a brand new Adapter.
 The interface is  available only after compiling at least once.
 Hence I would consider the following step as best practice when creating a brand new adpater class using `AnnotatedAdapter`:

 1. Create the new java file for your adapter and let the adapter class extends `SupportAnnotatedAdapter`.
-2. Define your view types by using `@ViewType` and `@Field`
+2. Define your view types by using `@ViewType` and `@ViewField`
 3. In Android Studio: Main Menu Bar -> `Build -> Rebuild Project`.
 This will force the compiler to  generate the `AdapterBinder` interface.
 4. Let your adapter class implement the binder interface and implement all binder methods

 I can guaranty that by following this instructions you will write your next adapter in less than 5 minutes (creating xml layouts excluded). **Note** that you have to trigger `Build -> Rebuild Project` only at the very first time you create a brand new adapter class.
 Once done you can change your adapters code, you can add or remove view types and the interface will be regenerated automatically every time you compile/install your app on your device.

 # I need your help
 From my point of view `AnnotatedAdapter` reduces writing boilerplate code a lot.
-However, it's not perfect, since you have to use `@Field` annotations to define the ViewHolder.
+However, it's not perfect, since you have to use `@ViewField` annotations to define the ViewHolder.
 I want to remove this  and make AnnotatedAdapter by parse the xml layout files to retrieve all needed informations to generate the view holder classes.
 Unfortunately that's not as simple as it sounds, but I'm sure that there are smarter people than me out there.
 If you have an idea of how to solve that problem please use [this issue on github](https://github.com/sockeqwe/AnnotatedAdapter/issues/4) to get in touch with me.

 AnnotatedAdapter supports also `AbsListView` widgets, inheritance and other little features you may find useful.
 You can find more information about [AnnotatedAdapter on github](https://github.com/sockeqwe/AnnotatedAdapter)